Sensoji Temple: A Photographer’s Dream Destination

 A temple was erected in the goddess’s honor, and it houses that statue.
 It has done a lot of good over the years.
 Because of it, many people have come to the temple.
 They flock to it to seek the goddess’s favors.

-Those worshippers would have fueled the development of Nakamise-Dori and the surrounding area.
-And maybe she helped out after the air raids of WW2 destroyed the temple.
-The public dug very deep to assist with the rebuilding in the post-war period.
+The flow of worshippers would have helped develop Nakamise-Dori and the surrounding area.
+They also dug deep to assist with the temple’s rebuilding in the post-war period.
+Kannon would have been happy about that.

 Why is Sensoji Temple a dream destination for photographers?

-• Many minor halls like Awashimado, Bentendo, Chingodo, and Yogodo to name a few.
+• It has many minor halls like Awashimado, Bentendo, Chingodo, and Yogodo.
+There is even a unique one (read about it below).

 • the five-story pagoda.